rajeevt2001/Dos-serial-video/README.md

 # Dos Serial Video

 A monochrome 320x200 video stream communication over serial port between a server and a Dos PC.

-Download it form Releases page.
+Download it from [Releases](https://github.com/rajeevt2001/Dos-serial-video/releases) page.

 ## Table of Contents